 - holders of the EU Blue Card

 - graduates of German universities and professional schools (Berufsausbildung)

 - self-employed (Selbstständige)

-Regardless of your current residence permit and employment type following requirements apply to a regular person living in or thinking of moving to Germany and plans to receive a PR.
+Regardless of your current residence permit and employment type following requirements apply to the person willing to apply for a permanent residence permit in Germany:

 - reside in Germany for 5 years